paulofigueiras/grunenthal_ai_agent/README.md

  >
  > NEO4J_PASSWORD={password}
  - Install dependencies by running 'pip install -r requirements.txt' in a terminal or CLI
- - Run 'streamlit run app.py'
+ - Run 'streamlit run app.py' on a terminal or CLI

 You can also access the Grünenthal AI Chatbot online in <https://grunenthal-ai-agent.streamlit.app/>